MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 ## Step 5 - Enroll your devices

+In this step:

-✔️ In this step, **enroll your devices** in Intune.
+✔️ **Enroll your devices** in Intune.

-For more specific information, go to [Deployment guidance: Enroll devices in Microsoft Intune](deployment-guide-enrollment.md).
+For more specific information, go to [Step 5 - Deployment guidance: Enroll devices in Microsoft Intune](deployment-guide-enrollment.md).

 To fully manage devices, the devices must be enrolled in Intune to receive the compliance & conditional access policies, app policies, device configuration policies, and security policies you create.
 As an admin, you create enrollment policies for your users and devices.
-Each device platform (Android, iOS/iPadOS, macOS, and Windows) has different enrollment options.
+Each device platform (Android, iOS/iPadOS, macOS, Windows, and Linux) has different enrollment options.
 You choose what's best for your environment, your scenarios, and how your devices are used.

 Depending on the enrollment option you choose, users can enroll themselves.
 Or, you can automate enrollment so users only need to sign in to the device with their organization account.